S1N1ST3RBL4D35/WeightTracker/README.md

 Features needed to work on:
-Log Weight - Made basis of Log Weight, still a work in progress through...
+Log Weight - Refactored code oas of 02/21/2024 - Testing in progress

 Features wanting to add: